 The accounts of the Center are organized on the basis of funds and account groups, each of which is considered a separate accounting entity.
 The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund equity, revenues and expenditures or expenses, as appropriate.
 Government resources are allocated to and accounted for in individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
-The various funds are grouped, in the financial statements in this report, into two broad fund categories: governmental and fiduciary.
+The various funds are grouped, in the financial statements in this report, into one broad fund category: governmental.
 Each category, in turn, is divided into separate fund types.